tillitis/tkey-random-generator/README.md

 the provided client application and can be used as an example.

 ## Client application
-An client application for the `Random Generator` is provided in Go.
+A client application, `tkey-random-generator`, is provided in Go.
 It embeds the device application and automatically loads it onto the TKey if needed.

 ### Usage